Crown seeks maximum sentence for pilot who targeted ‘spinal column’ of Hydro-Quebec

 At trial, Dube denied the allegations and argued he could not have mounted the attacks.

-The Crown said Dube carried a grudge against Hydro-Quebec stemming from a dispute over work done by the utility on land he owned in Saint-Anne-des-Plaines.
-Dube also blamed the utility for his tax problems, Baribeau said Wednesday.
+But the Crown said Dube carried a grudge against Hydro-Quebec stemming from a dispute over work done by the utility on land he owned in Saint-Anne-des-Plaines.
+Dube also blamed the utility for his tax problems, Baribeau said.

 The prosecutor told Quebec court Judge Paul Chevalier that no previous mischief case comes close to Dube’s “lone wolf” attack, which struck at the heart of institutions and affected ordinary Quebecers.